-REPORT BY EXECUTIVE DIRECTOR OF ECONOMIC GROWTH AND NEIGHBOURHOOD SERVICES то: POLICY COMMITTEE DATE: 28 SEPTEMBER 2020 TITLE: PLANNING WHITE PAPER AND OTHER NATIONAL PLANNING CHANGES LEAD COUNCILLOR: COUNCILLOR PAGE PORTFOLIO: STRATEGIC ENVIRONMENT, PLANNING AND TRANSPORT SERVICE: PLANNING WARDS: BOROUGHWIDE LEAD OFFICER: MARK WORRINGHAM TEL: 0118 9373337 JOB TITLE: PLANNING POLICY TEAM LEADER E-MAIL: mark.worringham@reading.gov. uk
+REPORT BY EXECUTIVE DIRECTOR OF ECONOMIC GROWTH AND NEIGHBOURHOOD SERVICES

+то: PLANNING APPLICATIONS COMMITTEE

+DATE: 7 th October 2020

+TITLE: PLANNING WHITE PAPER AND OTHER NATIONAL PLANNING CHANGES

+AUTHOR: Mark Worringham

+JOB TITLE: Planning Policy E-MAIL: mark.worringham@reading.gov.
+Team Leader uk

-1. EXECUTIVE SUMMARY
+1. PURPOSE AND SUMMARY OF REPORT

 - 1.1 The government is proposing to completely overhaul the planning system in England, which was established in 1947.
-The Planning White Paper (Planning for the Future) was published on 6th August for consultation, and proposes a new planning system with the intention of delivering development more quickly, based around zoning land in local plans and much reduced requirements for applying for development that complies with those plans. - 1.2 At the same time, another consultation on changes to the existing planning system looks at measures that can be introduced within the existing context in advance of primary legislation to enact the White Paper. - 1.3 These consultations are open until 29th October.
-This report recommends that the Council respond to the consultations as set out in Appendix 1 and Appendix 2. - Appendices Appendix 1 Proposed response to the Planning White Paper Appendix 2 Proposed response to changes to the existing planning system
+The Planning White Paper (Planning for the Future) was published on 6th August for consultation, and proposes a new planning system with the intention of delivering development more quickly, based around zoning land in local plans and much reduced requirements for applying for development that complies with those plans.
+This consultation is open until 29th October, and this report recommends a draft response (Appendix 1). - 1.2 At the same time, another consultation on changes to the existing planning system looked at measures that can be introduced within the existing context in advance of primary legislation to enact the White Paper.
+This consultation closes on 1st October, and this consultation reports on the Council's response (Appendix 2). - Appendices Appendix 1 Proposed response to the Planning White Paper Appendix 2 Response to changes to the existing planning system